asamountain/adobe-portfolio-auto-img-downloader/README.md

 # Adobe Portfolio Image Downloader

-This project contains a Python script to crawl and download images from an Adobe Portfolio webpage using Selenium.
-The images are saved into folders named after the last segment of the URL path.
+This Python script allows you to crawl and download images from multiple URLs of Adobe Portfolio pages using Selenium and Requests.
+The images are saved into custom folders, or the default folder names based on the URL.

+## Features

+- Download images from multiple URLs.
+- Save images into custom or default folders.
+- Automatically open the download folder in Finder (macOS).
+- Detailed error logging for easier troubleshooting.

 ## Requirements